Wikitude/wikitude-titanium/README.md

 # Documentation & Samples
 - Please find details about plugin installation and samples at [Wikitude Developer Section](http://developer.wikitude.com/documentation/appcelerator).
-- Use the zipped Modules in the `Modules-zip` folder to add the Module to your project.
+- Please install the Wikitude Modules from Titanium Store in the Titanium Sample Application upfront.
+- Downloading the Modules via github is no longer supported.

-**Note: This plugin has hard and software requirements for Android and iOS devices and does not run on a desktop browser.**
+**Note: This plugin has hard and software requirements for Android and iOS devices and does not run on a desktop browser. **

 # LICENSE